-This concluding finale has nothing to do with with the Gospels because it is now foreseeing much later events – those of our time.
+This concluding finale has nothing to do with the Gospels because it is now foreseeing much later events – those of our time.
 The Gospel writers, in the 1st century, could not make up the impact of Jesus’ death into our time and so did not record that.
 The skeptical view of the relationship between Psalm 22 and the Gospels does not explain the far future, world-wide impact of Jesus that Psalm 22 correctly predicted 3000 years ago.

-One could not make a better prediction of the effect of Jesus’ crucifixion than Psalm 22 does.
+One could not make a better prediction of the impact of Jesus’ crucifixion than Psalm 22 does.
 Who else in world history can claim that details of his death as well as the legacy of his life into the distant future would be announced 1000 years before he lived?
 Since no human can predict the far future with such precision, this is evidence that God inspired this composition of Psalm 22.

 Bhakti from God to you in ‘all families of nations’